jamesstidard/mzo/docs/docs/install.md

 in your shell's `$PATH`.

 ::: warning
-There is no self-update mechanisim built into this application so new versions will need to be manually downloaded to replace the existing binary.
+There is no self-update mechanism built into this application so new versions will need to be manually downloaded to replace the existing binary.
 A package manager is recommended because of this.
 :::

 ## PyPI
 ::: warning
-For those familier with Python package management.
+For those familiar with Python package management.
 :::
 Monzo CLI is a Python application and is hosted on PyPI so can be installed as a Python package.

-I'd personally recommend using [pipsi](https://github.com/mitsuhiko/pipsi) for installing global Python packages as it manages creating specific Python virtual enviroments for each package - preventing any dependancy conflicts with other installed python packages.
+I'd personally recommend using [pipsi](https://github.com/mitsuhiko/pipsi) for installing global Python packages as it manages creating specific Python virtual environments for each package - preventing any dependency conflicts with other installed python packages.

 ```bash